Project 2: CS 61A Autocorrected Typing Software

 Problem 7 (3 pts)

-Implement minimum_mewtations, which is a diff function that returns the minimum number of edit operations needed to transform the typed word into the source word.
+Implement minimum_mewtations, a more advanced diff function that can be used in autocorrect, which returns the minimum number of edit operations needed to transform the typed word into the source word.

 There are three kinds of edit operations, with some examples: